< back to Blog home

 beverage inventory platform demo request

-For each cocktail on the list, we included the cocktail ingredients, the steps, and some arguably interesting information.
-We also included a few quick tips to make each cocktail sing, from suggested glassware to popular substitutions.
-So if you’re looking for bartender drinks, here you go.
-These are the 18 drinks bartenders should know—from common mix drinks to classic cocktails featuring different types of alcohol.
+For each cocktail on the list, you’ll see cocktail ingredients, recipe steps, and key historic points.
+So if you’re looking for bartender drinks, roll up your sleeves.
+These are the top drinks bartenders should know—from common mix drinks to classic cocktails featuring different types of alcohol.

-For further mixological reading, check out our in-depth seasonal guides for spring cocktails, summer cocktails, fall cocktails, and winter cocktails.
+For more mixology, check out our in-depth guides for every season of drinking: spring cocktails, summer cocktails, fall cocktails, and winter cocktails.

 marketplace for restaurants